sonipuneet/object-x-detection/README.md

 $ pip install opencv-python

-Then run the script with:
+Then run the script in your jupyter notebook:

-$ python feature_matching_test.py
+Feature Matching : feature_matching_test.ipynb

 The script will attempt to match the feature of query image in the input image.

-Total Execution time for feature matching of an image is 0.0567 seconds
+Total Execution time for feature matching of an image is <b>0.0567</b> seconds